sably/webpack.js.org/src/content/guides/development.md

     at HTMLButtonElement.printMe (print.js:2)
  ```

 We can see that the error also contains a reference to the file (`print.js`) and line number (2) where the error occurred.
-This is great, because now we know exactly where to look in order to fix the issue.
+This is great, because now we know exactly where to look in order to fix the issue.also look at the size of app.bundle.js (1.44mb this is for development mode!)

 ## Choosing a Development Tool